BlakeAnd/link-dictionary/README.md

 .
 .

-logic to check a string (multi word)

-upon hitting space
-loop backwards through chars in string from end to cover longest stored string store location of every space character along the way at the end of the loop, check if last(leftmost) character is a space, as it should be if the string matches if yes, check if string matches if no to either, move right to next space and check if there is a matching string from there to the end, repeat til last space

-if a string match occurs, link it and stop checking

-WRONG, THIS WILL ONLY WORK WITH LINEAR TYPING.
-NEED TO CHECK WHOLE DOC BECAUSE WORDS CAN BE ADDED TO MIDDLE OR CHECK IF CHARACTER INSERT LOCATION CAN BE FOUND

 TO DO!
 -CLEAN UP COMMENTED CODE, ADD ACTUAL COMMENTS

--make search fire on any letter keystroke (possibly excluding + and -) rather than just space -make it so lines starting with + or - cannot trigger auto-link-recognition -make search of dictionary non-case-sensitive
+-make search fire on any letter keystroke (possibly excluding + and -) rather than just space

+-make it so lines starting with + or - cannot trigger auto-link-recognition

+-make search of dictionary non-case-sensitive

--make shortcut for clearing dictionary when listed out (possibly typing -- at the end of the string) -get autofill working for saved words and phrases, detect partial strings in dictionary (includes method?) and interface with roams autofill somehow
+-make shortcut for clearing dictionary when listed out (possibly typing -- at the end of the string)

+-get autofill working for saved words and phrases, detect partial strings in dictionary (includes method?) and interface with roams autofill somehow